Application Process for the Master of Science in Psychology with an emphasis in Industrial and Organizational Psychology (MIOP)

 To qualify for admission into the psychology with an emphasis in industrial and organizational psychology (MIOP) master’s degree, students must have already completed or meet the following requirements:

-- Two years of managerial or supervisory experience
+- Two years of work experience with preference given to those with supervisory experience

 - Computer proficiency